jhrcook/scrapegoodreads/README.md

 ## To-Do

-- feat: choice of webdrivers or just use requests and get the top
 - doc: note use of selenium in documentation
+- doc: add examples of current features
 - feat: get reading activity from Goodreads

 ## Features